JustinGOSSES/LAGDAL/README.md

 This is used to find city, county, state, country, etc. from lat/long and the inverse.

 #### NOTE
-In this repository, we've set there keys are environmental variables.
+In this repository, we've set the keys as environmental variables.
 How exactly you do that depends on Operating System and preference.
 Our environment dependencies is set by conda.

 _Reminder for Justin_......After adding an environmental variable to .bash_profile and running `source ~./bash_profile` it is important to active your conda environment again as it can be easy to forget.